alefore/weblog/mentor.md

 This is written specifically for software engineers;
 it may not translate well to other professions.

-## Good Mentors
+## What makes a mentor good?

-What makes a good mentor?
+The following are good characteristics for a mentor:

 * Slight relative seniority.
   Obviously, your mentor will ideally be *more* senior than you